Audit and Risk<br>Committee

 • The annual compensation of directors and executive officers, and the disclosure of same in the Annual Report

-• Employee restricted stock awards rules for 2022
+• Employee restricted stock awards rules for 2024

-• Organization and Succession Discussion
+• Organization and Executive Succession Discussion

-C. There were no written or otherwise recorded resolutions on which any member of the Compensation Committee had an objection or reservation opinion.
+C. There were no written or otherwise recorded resolutions on which any member of the Committee had an objection or reservation opinion.

 Chairman, CEO, and Executive Officers’ Shareholding Requirements